codacy/codacy-coverage-reporter/docs/index.md

 ## 2. Uploading coverage data to Codacy {: id="uploading-coverage"}

-After having coverage reports set up for your repository, you must use Codacy Coverage Reporter to convert the reports to smaller JSON files and upload these files to Codacy.
-The recommended way to do this is using a CI/CD platform that automatically runs tests, generates coverage, and uses Codacy Coverage Reporter to upload the coverage report information for every push to your repository.
+After having coverage reports set up for your repository, you must use the Codacy Coverage Reporter to convert the reports to smaller JSON files and upload these files to Codacy.

+The recommended way to do this is by using a CI/CD platform that automatically runs tests, generates coverage, and uses the Codacy Coverage Reporter to upload the coverage report information for every push to your repository.

+!!! note "Alternative ways of running the Codacy Coverage Reporter"
+    The instructions on this page assume that you'll run a self-contained bash script `get.sh` to automatically download and run the most recent version of the Codacy Coverage Reporter.

+    However, there are [alternative ways to run the Codacy Coverage Reporter](alternative-ways-of-running-coverage-reporter.md), such as by installing the binary manually or by using Docker, a GitHub Action, or a CircleCI Orb.

 1. Set up an API token to allow Codacy Coverage Reporter to authenticate on Codacy:
     {: id="authenticate"}